mohameddhaoui/mohameddhaoui.github.io/_pages/pr.md

 keywords :  Flask ,Python, MongoDB , HTML , CSS , Boostrap
 See GitHub page : <span style="color:blue">[https://github.com/kasamoh/NoSQL/tree/master/MongoDB/mflix](https://github.com/kasamoh/NoSQL/tree/master/MongoDB/mflix)</span>

+<br></br>
+<br></br>
+<br></br>

 ### Visualization : Interactive Map of France using D3js

 In this project, I created an interactive map with a few main features :

--Display the map of France (population and density) -Change the color of the map with a simple button -Display a tooltip with the name of the city and the postal code -Display density and population histograms
+- Display the map of France (population and density)
+- Change the color of the map with a simple button
+- Display a tooltip with the name of the city and the postal code
+- Display density and population histograms

 First design :